-- The collection, collation, validation and reporting of selected environmental, safety, diversity, community and business conduct performance data at the year end.
+- The collection, collation, validation and reporting of selected environmental, business conduct, safety, diversity and community investment performance data at the year end.

 - Examining underlying documents to corroborate questionnaire outcomes and to inform our assessment of the subject matter to be assured.

 - Performing limited purpose non-statistical sample testing to verify that data has been appropriately captured, investigated, categorised and reported.